shaw8i/simplePaint/README.md

 # simplePaint
 Simple paint program for university project for the assembly(8086) course.

-preferred to run on windows xp for better performance
+Preferred to run on Windows XP for better performance